Beat the Price Increases and Save Money on Electricity in 2026

 Did You Know?

-In just one day, a data centre can consume as much electricity as a large town such as Kilkenny (60 MW) and over 500,000 litres of water in order to keep its servers cool.
+In just one day, a large data centre can consume as much electricity as the peak demand of a town like Kilkenny (60 MW).
+To keep these systems cool, they can also require over 500,000 litres of water daily.

 Are Data Centres Putting Pressure on the Electricity Grid?